econnet/econ/motivation.rst

 - More companies and better distribution of wealth
 - Better income and more time produces a feedback to the actual genes (more attractive to the other sex, better care for offspring, ...)
-- No power hierarchy, no courting a boss, ...
+- No power hierarchy, no bootlicking a boss, ...
 - Decision right where the information is
 - Work according to interest